Brooks Koepka returning to PGA Tour: Five-time major winner officially reinstated after three years with LIV

 In 2022, Koepka joined LIV Golf in a controversial move, after he had previously suggested that golfers would "sell out" by joining LIV.
 He was then suspended by the PGA Tour for playing in the LIV Golf Invitational Series.
 Koepka's deal was reportedly worth over $100 million over four years, lasting through 2026.

-Koepka had one year remaining on his LIV contract before Tuesday's exit.
+Koepka had one year remaining on his LIV contract before December's exit.

 Brooks Koepka net worth